 Legal Custody

-How a Judge Decides
+How a Judge Decides Child Custody Matters

-- Child’s age, health, and needs
+- Your child’s age, health, and needs

 - Parental wishes regarding custody